 Each Estate is as unique as the individual who passed away.
 Some Estates can be very complex and your duties as Executor can last for several years.
 When considering if you are capable of making the long term commitment to seeing it through, it helps to consult a lawyer to get a picture of exactly how demanding the duty will be.

 This article is meant to serve as a guide only.
-These suggestions apply to many estates, however they may not all apply to the estate which you are administering.
-This is not a complete list of duties or assets; there may also be other assets that require protection and that aren’t dealt with in this document.
+These suggestions apply to many estates, however, they may not all apply to the estate which you are administering.
+This is not a complete list of duties or assets; there may also be other assets that require protection and that aren’t dealt with within this document.
 As each estate is unique, there may be many other tasks and matters that require your attention.
 Please contact us if you have any questions.

 The information provided above is for educational purposes only.
 This information is not intended to replace the advice of a lawyer or address specific situations.
 Your personal situation should be discussed with a lawyer.
 If you have any questions or concerns, contact a legal professional.